rangle/ngCourse2/handout/change-detection/change_detector_classes.md

 **Phase 2 (Change Detection):**

-Now that our models are updated, Angular needs to update the templates using change detection.
+Now that our models are updated, Angular must update the templates using change detection.

-Change detection always starts at the root component, in this case the `MainComponent` and it checks if any of the model properties bound to its template have changed, comparing the old value of each property (before the event was triggered) to the new one (after the models were updated).
-The `MainComponent` template has a reference to three properties, `slogan`, `title`, and `actor`, so the comparison made by its corresponding change detector will look like:
+Change detection always starts at the root component, in this case the `MainComponent`, and checks if any of the model properties bound to its template have changed, comparing the old value of each property (before the event was triggered) to the new one (after the models were updated).
+The `MainComponent` template has a reference to three properties, `slogan`, `title` and `actor`, so the comparison made by its corresponding change detector will look like:

 - Is `slogan !== previousSlogan`?
 No, it's the same.
 - Is `title !== previousTitle`?
 No, it's the same.